idaholab/moose/modules/doc/content/getting_started/installation/inl_hpc_prebuilt_moose.md

 well as moving some of the example inputs into a safe location you can play with.
 !style-end!

-There are examples for each physic solver available by name, in the following directory:
+There are examples for each physics solver available by name, in the following directory:

 ```bash
 ls $MOOSE_DIR/moose/share/combined
 ```

 !alert! note
-Not everything you find in this directory is a physic library.
+Not everything you find in this directory is a physics library.
 We are working on an elegant way to ask `moose` for all available solvers.
+!alert-end!

 For now, lets copy the reactor module into a safe location for editing: